 Certificate Holders Who Are Retired From Practice

 Certificate holders who are retired from practice (not providing or supervising the provision of clinical services) may qualify to change their Active certification status to CCC-A (Retired) or CCC-SLP (Retired).
-Once approved, these individuals are no longer required to meet certification maintenance professional development requirements.
+Once approved, you are no longer required to meet certification maintenance professional development requirements.

-Effective September 1, 2015: Retired certification is available to certificate holders who are in good standing, have retired from practice, and who either have held certification for at least 25 total years or are 65 years of age or older.
+Retired certification is available to you if you are a certificate holder in good standing, if you have retired from practice, and if you have either held certification for at least 25 total years or are 65 years of age or older.
 Retired certificate holders who also qualify for Life Membership are eligible for a reduction in their annual membership dues.
-If you hold Retired status and decide to return to practice, you will be required to reinstate your certification, which may include completing professional development hours and passing the national Praxis exam.
-To apply for Retired Certification status please complete and submit the CCC Retired Affidavit Form [PDF].
+If you hold Retired status and decide to return to practice you will be required to reinstate your certification, which may include completing professional development hours and passing the national Praxis exam.
+To apply for Retired Certification status, please complete and submit the CCC Retired Affidavit Form [PDF].

 Certificate Holders with Medical Circumstances

 Certificate holders who have a medical circumstance, or who are primary care givers for someone who has a medical circumstance that prevents the certificate holder from working in the professions may qualify to change their Active certification status to Inactive.
-If approved, these individuals will not be required to meet the certification maintenance standard during the time of Inactive status.
-To qualify for Inactive status, individuals must (a) provide evidence documenting the inability to work in the professions, such as a letter from a doctor or a Social Security Administration determination letter, and (b) sign an affidavit confirming that they are not providing or supervising the provision of clinical services.
-Individuals approved for Inactive status may also be eligible to have their annual dues and certification fees waived during the time of Inactive status if they have been a Certified Member for at least 5 years.
+If approved, you will not be required to meet the certification maintenance standard during the time of your Inactive status.
+To qualify for Inactive status, you must (a) provide evidence documenting your inability to work in the professions, such as a letter from a doctor, a Social Security Administration determination letter, or the Medical Documentation form and (b) sign an affidavit confirming that you are not providing or supervising the provision of clinical services.
+If you are approved for Inactive status you may also be eligible to have your annual dues and certification fees waived during the time of Inactive status if you have been a Certified Member for at least 5 years.
 Please complete and submit the CCC Medical Circumstances Inactive Affidavit Form [PDF] to apply for Inactive status.

 Certificate Holders Who Are Deployed On Active Military Duty

-Certificate holders deployed on active military duty, who will not be providing or supervising clinical services during that time, may qualify to change their Active certification status to CCC-A (Inactive) or CCC-SLP (Inactive).
-If approved, they will not be required to meet certification maintenance standards, their annual dues and certification fees will be waived during the time of deployment, and they will be assigned a new 3-year maintenance interval that will begin January 1 of the year following their return.
-If a certificate holder is deployed for the purpose of providing clinical services or supervising the provision of clinical services, waivers will be considered on a case-by-case basis.
+Certificate holders deployed on active military duty can qualify to change their Active certification status to CCC-A (Inactive) or CCC-SLP (Inactive).
+Once approved, you will not be required to meet certification maintenance standards, your annual dues and certification fees will be waived during your time of deployment, and you will be assigned a new 3-year maintenance interval that will begin January 1 of the year following your return.
+You may, however, continue to provide clinical services or supervise the provision of clinical services, if it is part of your assigned role during deployment.
+If your active duty extends beyond four years, you must submit a new Inactive affidavit along with a copy of your new orders; if you don't submit a new Inactive affidavit or a Return to Active Certification form after four years, (1) your certification will be moved to Active status and you will be assigned a new 3-year maintenance interval and (2) you will be required to begin paying annual dues/fees.
 If you believe this exemption applies to you, please complete and submit the CCC Inactive (Active Military Duty) Affidavit Form [PDF] and include a copy of your military orders.

 Transitioning from Inactive to Active Certification Status

-Effective January 1, 2016: Inactive certification status cannot be held for more than 4 years.
-An individual holding the CCC-A (Inactive) or CCC-SLP (Inactive) status who wishes to return to clinical practice may be able to regain Active certification status by following the policy below that was approved by the Council for Clinical Certification in Audiology and Speech-Language Pathology.
+Inactive certification status cannot be held for more than 4 years.
+If you hold the CCC-A (Inactive) or CCC-SLP (Inactive) status and wish to return to clinical practice, you may be able to regain Active certification status by following the policy below.

 Individuals who have held CCC-A or CCC-SLP (Inactive) status for 4 years or less and who are seeking to regain CCC-A or CCC-SLP (Active) status must: